The Importance of Business Security Systems and Fire Safety

 Rules and Regulations

-While burglary prevention may be first on the minds of new business owners, fire safety and suppression should be of equal concern.
+While burglary prevention may be first on new business owners’ minds, fire safety and suppression should be of equal concern.
 A fire can lead to severe injury or death of staff members and customers.
-It can also damage merchandise, records, equipment, and even put a company out of business.
+It can also damage merchandise, records, equipment and even put a company out of business.

-Cities have fire safety codes that must be met and reviewed on a regular basis.
-Each city has different requirements, so it’s important to work with an alarm company that knows how to meet these requirements to ensure maximum business security.
+Cities have fire safety codes that must be met and reviewed regularly.
+Each municipality has different requirements, so it’s essential to work with an alarm company that knows how to meet these requirements to ensure maximum business security.

-Staff safety training will ensure that in the event of a fire, each employee knows the procedure for an alarm activation, as well as how to escape.
-Staff should receive training on how to prevent electrical fires, as they are a leading cause of warehouse fires.
+Staff safety training will ensure that in the event of a fire, each employee knows the procedure for an alarm activation and how to escape.
+Staff should receive training on preventing electrical fires, as they are a leading cause of warehouse fires.
 The Occupational Safety and Health Administration (OSHA) requires that employers have a written emergency escape plan.

-Alarm Detection Systems, Inc. (ADS), offers a wide selection of fire safety systems from leading manufacturers.
-ADS also provides expert staff to make sure that a new business stays protected from its grand opening and beyond.
+Alarm Detection Systems, Inc. (ADS) offers a wide selection of fire safety systems and business alarm systems from leading manufacturers.
+ADS also provides expert staff to ensure that a new business stays protected from its grand opening and beyond.